Audit Committee members

 - Taking into consideration the work of first and second line control and oversight functions including evaluating the effectiveness of those communities and assessments on whether to amend the scope or nature of audit activity, and co-ordinating work as appropriate.

-- Liaising with the Society’s external auditors to co-ordinate work and to maximise efficiency.
+- Liaising with the Society’s external auditors to co-ordinate work and to maximise efficiency; and

 - Maintaining an open relationship with regulators, including in exceptional circumstances communicating significant issues to regulators in the event that management has not done so.